riyabisht/Notes/networking/networkLayer.md

 _**Identifier,flags,fragmentation offset**_
 - deal with IP fragmentation
-- IPv6 dosen't allow for fragmentation at routers
+- IPv6 doesn't allow for fragmentation at routers

 _**Time-to-live**_
 - ensure that datagram do not circulate forever in network